 9. Top up water

-Turn on your garden hose, or let it keep running if you have left it doing this while you vacuum to waste like I do.
+Turn on your garden hose, or let it keep running if you have left it doing this while you vacuum to waste as I do.
 Let it run until it reaches its normal level.

-I also have an automatic top-up facility which keeps the pool at the correct lever, and you my have too, but it is much quicker to supplement this with a garden hose too.
+I also have an automatic top-up facility that keeps the pool at the correct lever, and you may have too, but it is much quicker to supplement this with a garden hose.